HIP 70849

 HIP 70849 is a star with two non-stellar companions in the southern constellation Lupus.
 It is a 10th magnitude star, making it too faint to be visible to the naked eye.
 The system is located at a distance of 78.7 light-years from the Sun based on parallax measurements.

 This is a K-type main-sequence star with a stellar classification of K7Vk, where the 'k' indicates interstellar absorption features in the spectrum.
 The star is magnetically active with a 10.1±1.4 yr starspot cycle.
 It appears about 3.6 billion years old and the light emission shows a 41.2 day periodicity, which is likely the rotation period.
 This star, which resembles a brighter red dwarf, is smaller and less massive than the Sun.
 It is radiating just 9% of the luminosity of the Sun from its photosphere at an effective temperature of 4,103 K.

+The companion is a T4.5 brown dwarf companion orbiting it at a separation around ~9,000 AU.

+Planetary system

 In 2009, a gas giant planet was found in orbit around it.
-Designated HIP 70849 b, it has 4.5 times the mass of Jupiter and takes more than 3000 days to orbit at a semimajor axis of 4.04 AU, with a high eccentricity.
-There is also a T4.5 brown dwarf companion orbiting ~9000AU from HIP 70849.
+Designated HIP 70849 b, it has 4.55 times the mass of Jupiter and takes 10.05 years to orbit at a semimajor axis of 4.04 AU, with a high eccentricity.